lambdaprime/jeval/jeval/src/main/resources/README.md

 Where:

 JAVA_SCRIPT - Java script file to be executed.
-I prefer to save jshell scripts with *.java extension so Eclipse will automatically highlight the syntax in them.
+I prefer to save Java scripts with *.java extension so Eclipse will automatically highlight the syntax in them.

 JAVA_SNIPPET - Java expression. **jeval** will evaluate the expression and print its result.
 If you are entering more than one expression please surround JAVA_SNIPPET with "{}".
 If your snippet contains quotes "" you need to escape them with backslash.
 In Linux it is enough to enclose the snippet in single quotes ''.